issp-center-dev/DCore/doc/reference/input.rst

 Where :math:`U^{l}_{\alpha \beta \gamma \delta}` is the interaction matrix constructed by the effective Slater integrals :math:`F_0, F_2, \cdots F_{2 l}`.
-These effective Slater integrals are commputed with the following formulae:
+These effective Slater integrals are computed with the following formulae:

 * :math:`l = 1`